parkcoj/Intro-to-NCBI-Cloud-Computing-Virologists/index.md

 ## From Introductory to Intermediate and beyond

-The examples you have done today are a very small and glimpse into how you can move your traditional research into the cloud.
+The examples you have done today are a very small glimpse into how you can move your traditional research into the cloud.
 Unfortunately, 3 hours is hardly enough time to demonstrate the _power_ of the cloud and how it can _improve_ your workflows!
 So how can the cloud improve what we did today?
 Here are some examples that you can think about for this case study:

 - **AWS Batch** offers the ability to easily distribute and coordiante analyses over multiple EC2 instances.
 Repeating this workshop over multiple genomes can easily be managed with minimal extra compute time by letting AWS Batch manage this work
 - **AWS CLI** can manage more than just an S3 bucket like we did today.
 It can also customize almost any cloud tool in the AWS platform.
 Imagine writing a script that could do our Athena searches, build our S3 buckets, and even design our EC2 instances.
 - **AWS Lambda** provides an easy way to trigger code without _any_ managing of hardware (imagine skipping the setup of the EC2 instance).
 This can be useful for automating the start/stop of a piece of code in real-time.
 For example, our analysis pipeline could be triggered to start every time a new set of sequence read data is uploaded to our S3 bucket, making the entire process 100% automatic.
+- **Samtools/BCFtools** can do a lot of the work we did in Sequence Viewer programatically.
+It can extract a list of mutations from our consensus sequence and, depending on your needs afterwards, pipe that data into your next program.
+Combining this programatic analysis with the AWS products above can create a very powerful way to track emerging variations in your viral population ([maybe like what we are doing here at NCBI?](https://www.ncbi.nlm.nih.gov/sra/docs/sars-cov-2-variant-calling/))

 ## Useful URLs